covid-at-home/covid-at-home/help.md

 #### Proofread

 We guarantee there will be plenty of typos, failed sentences and worse.
 Please briefly [file an issue](https://github.com/covid-at-home/covid-at-home.github.io/issues/new) and we'll fix it.

+#### Alternative medicine

+If you would like to help us with hints and tips for medicine that is not proven according to peer-reviewed publications and/or not proven to be very very safe, then thank you but no thank you.
+Please don't take offense but covid-at-home stands proudly the science on this one.